-We obtained the group's cash flow forecasts supporting its assessments and evaluated the appropriateness of key assumptions, with a focus on DiaSpect, given the sensitivity to changes in future growth rates.
+We obtained the group's cash flow forecasts supporting its assessments and evaluated the appropriateness of key assumptions.
 We assessed the methodology used by management in performing the assessments and evaluated key inputs including:

-- the projected growth rates used, both over the shortterm to 2023 and over the longer-term; - the discount rate used: - other key inputs, including the applicable tax rate, forecast capital expenditure and forecast margins.
+- The projected growth rates used, both over the short-term to 2024 and over longer-term; - The discount rate used - Other key inputs, including the applicable tax rate, forecast capital expenditure and forecast margins.

-We also considered 2018 financial performance vs. budget and the performance in the first part of 2019.
+We also considered 2019 financial performance vs budget and performance in the first part of 2020.
 We performed a range of sensitivity analyses to assess the impact of alternative assumptions to those used by management.

-We concur with management's assertion that no impairment charge is required in respect of goodwill and intangible assets but identified that if management is unable achieve planned results, this could reasonably be expected to give rise to an impairment in the future.
-Management has disclosed the results of sensitivity analyses in Note 17.
+We concur with management's assessment that no impairment charge is required in respect of goodwill and intangible assets but identified that if management is unable to achieve planned results, this could reasonably be expected to give rise to an impairment in the future.
+Management has disclosed the results of sensitivity analysis in Note 18.